Sexuality: more than just doin’ it!

-- Menstruation – getting a period (female bodies)
+- Menstruation – getting a period (bodies with ovaries)

 - Awkward or confused

 These changes are caused by hormones.
 Hormones are chemicals that certain parts of our body send to other areas, telling those parts of the body to change.
-We have no control over our hormones, these changes and feelings from puberty happen even if we don’t want them to!
+Unless we are on medication, we have no control over our hormones.
 The emotional changes (in particular, feeling horny) can sometimes come into conflict with our values especially about sex.
 This can be a very confusing time!